Tribal Council Hall, Virgo

 Atienna had only frowned deeper.
 “Mother, that is a very convoluted metaphor.”

-They had gathered in front of the Council Hall then, arms linked defiantly, blocking the entrance of the tribal chieftains trying to enter.
+Then they had all gathered together in front of the Council Hall, arms linked defiantly, blocking the entrance of the tribal chieftains trying to enter.
 Most of the chieftains stayed as far away as possible from the human chain, while others came close and openly derided her mother for hypocritically standing with the people who supported an ideology that the Council voted against despite being a chieftain herself.

 No one knew who threw the first punch but, in the end, everyone was throwing them.
 A mass of bodies tangled up with each other.
 Pinning each other to the floor.
 Swinging at each other blindly.
 Pulling people off each other.
 Shouts.
 Screams.
 Blurs.